-Name: Birthdate: School: Date: School medications and health care se rvices are administered follo wing these guidelines: • Physician/prescriber signed and dated authe medication Medication label must contain stu medication and directions for use • Parent/guardian signed and dated author Annual renewal of authorization a Medication must be in original labeled c the manufacturer's labeled container ontainer as dispensed or changes are required Physician Authorization: Medication/Treatment Dosage Time to be Administe red Intended Effect of Medication/Treatment Side Effects, if any Other Medication the Student is Taking May student self-administer medication under supervision of a school designee?YesNo Administration Instructions: Date to Discontinue, Reevaluate or Follow -Up: Physician's Signature Date Signed Physician's Address Physician's Emergency / Phone Number Parent Authorization: I acknowledge that I am primarily responsible a medical emergency, I authorize my child & Technical Education and/or Education for agree that when lawfully prescribed medical Kalamazoo RESA, Education for the Arts are the administration of said medication. to self-administer while under to the Arts, lawfully prescribed mo ation is so administered or attem he supervision of an employee or a edication in the manner described o pted to be administered, I waive an agent of Kalamazoo RESA, Career above.
-I further acknowledge and by claims that I might have against Parent's Signature Parent's Phone Number & Emergency Number Date Signed Additional Information: 23
+Name: Birthdate: School: Date: School medications and health care service s are administered follow ving these guidelines: the medication medication medication and directions for us n label must contain student's name, name of the n and directions for use and date newal of authorization and immediate notification of the medicationMedication must be in original labeled contain the manufacturer's labeled container changes are required Physician Authorization: Medication/Treatment Dosage Time to be Adminis tered Intended Effect of Medication/Treatment Side Effects, if any Other Medication the Student is Taking May student self-administer medication under supervision of a school designee?YesNo Administration Instructions: Date to Discontinue, Reevaluate or Follow-Up: Physician's Signature Date Signed Physician's Address Physician's Emerger ncy Phone Number

+Parent Authorization:

+I acknowledge that I am primarily responsible for administering medication to my child.
+In the event that I am unable to do so or in the event of a medical emergency, I authorize my child to self-administer while under the supervision of an employee or agent of Kalamazoo RESA, Career & Technical Education and/or Education for the Arts, lawfully prescribed medication in the manner described above.
+I further acknowledge and agree that when lawfully prescribed medication is so administered or attempted to be administered, I waive any claims that I might have against Kalamazoo RESA, Education for the Arts and/or Career & Technical Education, host school districts, their employees and/or agents arising out of the administration of said medication.

+Parent's Signature

+Parent's Phone Number & Emergency Number